felixarntz/ai-services/readme.txt

 = Usage =

-You can configure the plugin with your AI service credentials using the _Settings > AI Services_ screen in the WP Admin menu.
+Once the plugin is active, you will find a new _Settings > AI Services_ submenu in the WordPress administration menu.
+In there, you can configure your AI service API keys.
+After that, you can use the _Tools > AI Playground_ screen to explore the available AI capabilities of the different connected services.

+If you have enabled the WordPress assistant chatbot via filter, you should see a small "Need help?" button in the lower right throughout WP Admin after you have configured at least one (valid) API key.

+Please refer to the [plugin documentation](https://github.com/felixarntz/ai-services/tree/main/docs/README.md) for instructions on how you can actually use the AI capabilities of the plugin in your own projects.

 == Frequently Asked Questions ==